Skip to main content

 Fare Options

-Wanna Get Away Plus fares will be similar to Economy fares at competing airlines and will likely eventually allow travelers to select their seats during booking, among other conventional features.
-In order for travelers to maintain many of the benefits they’re used to on Southwest Airlines, they will need to book Wanna Get Away Plus fares beginning in May.
+Choice fares, previously referred to as Wanna Get Away Plus fares, will be similar to Economy fares at competing airlines and will allow travelers to select seats within the Standard section during booking, among other conventional features.
+In order for travelers to maintain many of the benefits they’re used to on Southwest Airlines, they will need to book Choice fares.

 Assigned Seating